Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 In fact, the tours are the best way to get to grips with all the information and bring it all to life, even if you do speak the language.
 Although the exhibits are not quite world class and there is certainly room for improvement, the National Museum is a fascinating place to spend a few hours.

 The twin volcanoes on Lake Nicaragua are highlights for visitors to the scenic country.
-They are situated midway between Nicaragua and Costa Rica.
-Visitors to the islands explore volcanoes by hiking through rainforests, while one can also pay a trip to a local coffee farm which is dependent on the fertile slopes to grow fragrant beans.
+Visitors to the islands explore volcanoes by hiking through rainforests, while they can also pay a trip to a local coffee farm that is dependent on the fertile slopes to grow fragrant beans.

-Birds and wildlife delight nature lovers, while sports enthusiasts enjoy kayaking and fishing tours around the island.
-For those who brave hiking the 3,300 foot (1,500m) summit of one of the volcanoes, the views are unsurpassed.
+Birds and wildlife will delight nature lovers, while sports enthusiasts can enjoy kayaking and fishing tours around the island.
+For those who brave hiking the 5282-foot (1610m) summit of one of the volcanoes, the views are unsurpassed.
 Visitors could easily spend a few days exploring the numerous natural attractions the islands have to offer.

-Boats from San Jorge, just outside Rivas, to the islands cost around NIO 50.
-Ferries also depart from San Carlos and Granada, costing between NIO 50 and NIO 70.
+Boats to the islands are available from San Jorge, just outside Rivas, and ferries also depart from San Carlos and Granada.
 They don't leave every day and are sometimes inactive due to low water levels.
-Ferry rides take 6 to 12 hours, depending on the point of departure, and are perfect to take in lake scenery.
+The crossing takes roughly 60 minutes and the trip is perfect to take in lake scenery.

 The year loosely divides into a wet and dry season.
 Between November and April, the city tends to be dry, with little rainfall.
 Between May and September, it is rainy and wet.
 May, June, and October are the wettest months and best avoided, but tropical downpours tend to be brief and bring relief from the heat so some travellers don't mind visiting at this time.